 Turning pro is free.
 When you turn pro is all up to you.
 It’s the Resistance that is keeping you an amateur from important work.
 As life passes you by, your hope of turning pro diminishes each day.
 All it takes is a mindset shift to act like a pro and leave the amateur ways behind you.
-Decide to turn pro and you will find the power to experience your full potential.
+Decide to turn pro and you will find the power to experience your true potential.

 The idea of, “turning pro”, was conceptualized by Steven Pressfield in his books The War of Art and Turning Pro.
 The core tenet is adopting a mindset, habits, and work ethic to symbolically transition from amateur to professional.

 In The War of Art, Pressfield defines Resistance as the force that stops us from committing to the important work of our lives.
 We live in fear with addictions to soothe our self-doubt.
 We’re asleep as life passes us by.
 The strategy of “turning pro” is a mindset to overcome this debilitating force.

 The decision to turn pro is free.
 All it takes is a mindset shift to act like a pro and leave the amateur ways behind you.
 You will leave your current self-identity and other aspects of your life behind.

 Decide to turn pro and realize your life’s work that you have been called to do but have been putting off.
 The forces of life may also choose this for you.
 You simply have no alternative.

 You will never forget when, why, and where you were with it happened.

 When you turn pro, you will find your power.
 You will find your will, voice, and self-respect.